StefanKubsch/AmigaCoding/README.md

 Included examples, coded for speed and memory, so there are no guards etc:

-- Copper-Chunky Rotozoomer 4 bitplanes
+- Copper-Chunky Rotozoomer 4 bitplanes (Affine rotation)
 - Copper-Chunky Rotozoomer 4 bitplanes with sprite assist
-- Copper-Chunky Rotozoomer 5 bitplanes
+- Copper-Chunky Rotozoomer 5 bitplanes (Affine rotation)
 - Copper Plasma
 - Sinescroller
 - Vectorballs